 Posted by Our Main Posters

-You are trying to make the ECHR believe that while Knox may have lied to the police it was only under immense illegal pressure.
+You are trying to make the ECHR believe that, while Knox may have lied to the police, it was only under immense and illegal pressure.

 Really?!
-In effect your case is that Knox only lies and defames under extreme pressure?
+In effect, your case is only that Knox only lies and defames under extreme pressure?!

-Under our own analysis that book includes perhaps 600 lies and 100 defamations by Knox, written when she was under no pressure at all and seemingly simply intent on damaging people.
+Under our own analysis, this book you okayed includes perhaps 600 lies and 100 defamations by Knox.
+All written when she was under no pressure at all and seemingly simply intent on inflicting random harm.

-As you know Dr Mignini was not even at the central police station when Amanda Knox was sitting with Rita Ficarra quite voluntarily building a list which you wrongly describe to the ECHR as an interrogation.
+As you know, Dr Mignini was not even at the central police station when Amanda Knox was sitting with Rita Ficarra quite voluntarily building a list - which you misleadingly describe to the ECHR as an interrogation.

-Knox here is claiming in her book written under zero pressure that Dr Mignini conducted a highly illegal interrogation - in effect he committed crimes which could destroy his career and perhaps even put him in prison -when in fact he was at home in bed at the time.
+But Knox here is claiming in her book written under zero pressure that Dr Mignini conducted a highly illegal interrogation - in effect that he committed crimes which could destroy his career and perhaps even put him in prison - when in fact he was in bed at the time.

 This is the spurious Knox claim about Dr Mignini in English.
-An Italian translation is at the bottom.
+An Italian translation is immediately below.

 [This is a partial description of Knox’s voluntary discussion with Rita Ficarra concluding 12:45 am.
 Dr Mignini was at home in bed at the time.]